themanyone/FindAImage/README.md

 A local server is a good way to generate captions, avoid censorship, and keep everything private.
 [Install llama-cpp-python](https://github.com/abetlen/llama-cpp-python).
 If you already cloned `llama.cpp`, you can make a link to it under `llama-cpp-python/vendors` to avoid downloading it twice.
 Build the OpenAI Compatible Web Server using acceleration like CUDA or VULKAN, if possible.
 Look to the tutorial below for additional instructions on finding and downloading a LLAVA model for it.

+**Fedora 42.** is not CUDA-supported.
+But we figured it out!
+You can install CUDA for Fedora 41, and build llama-cpp-python by removing compatability versions of gcc14, gcc14-c++, if installed.
+And sourcing gcc13-13.3.1-2.fc41.1 and gcc13-c++-13.3.1-2.fc41.1 rpms from Fedora 41 repos [as described here](https://github.com/themanyone/whisper_dictation#Preparation).

 We set up a `llama.cfg` that includes a link to our model.
 If you add other models, just make sure the `model_alias` contains 'vision' or 'llava' so we can identify it as a vision model.
 Increase `n_gpu_layers` if there is enough VRAM.
 [Get models from here](https://huggingface.co/hellork).

 ```shell